larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## General Philosophy {#genphil}

-The cornerstone of our philosophy is first and foremost the individual, whose responsibility is to further the goals of the organization {{!RFC3935}} in a manner consistent with the policy laid out in {{!RFC7154}}.
+The cornerstone of our philosophy is first and foremost the individual, whose responsibility is to further the goals of the IETF as an organisation {{!RFC3935}}
+in a manner consistent with the policy laid out in {{!RFC7154}}.

 The IETF is an open standards organization.
 Engaged, respectful discussion that is within the scope of a forum should not be considered disruptive,